divyanshrajpoot9/FlexBoxPhotoGalleryPage/README.md

 - `top`, `right`, `bottom`, and `left`: Controls the positioning of an element when using `position: absolute` or `position: relative`.

-- `z-index`: Controls the stacking order of overlapping elements.

 - `transform`: Applies 2D or 3D transformations to elements (e.g., scaling, rotating).